 Can you take the groceries to the kitchen without having to cross the living room?

 There shouldnt be any frequent crisscrossing in any one of the rooms.
 If you have a large family, you may have experienced a pile up that is similar to traffic in the highway.
 This may sometimes be unsafe, especially while moving hot plates of food or sharp implements within the kitchen or to and from the garage.
 Remember that your goal is to avoid house designs requiring occupants to struggle when passing from one area to another.

 Consider Your Budget

-The floor plan above is of a 2-story, 4-bedroom French Country style home plan and illustrates the layout of the photos at top (great room, left, and entry, right).
+The floor plan above is of a 2-story, 4-bedroom French Country style home plan and illustrates the layout of the photos (great room, top, and entry below that).
 The arrows show the freely flowing traffic pattern from the entry throughout the open floor plan.
-Traffic moves especially easily around the roomy kitchen.
-(House Plan #153-1987)
+Traffic moves especially easily around the roomy kitchen (Plan #153-1987).

 You know what they say, the devil is in the details.
 Well, check your house plans to make sure that stairs are accessible to family rooms and kitchens.
 See how convenient the bathrooms are to the bedrooms and their occupants needs.
 Map out your familys activity for a full day, and see where heaviest traffic happens.
 These details will help you assess whether a house plan is right for you or not – and eventually even where to move furniture for an effective traffic pattern.

 Just remember: investing a bit of time into a house plans traffic pattern will save you years of minor headaches once you move in.
 I just wish I could say the same thing about my commute to work.